 The City of Los Altos reserves the right to modify barrier removal priorities in order to allow flexibility in accommodating community requests, petitions for reasonable modifications from persons with disabilities, changes in City programs, and funding opportunities and constraints.
 It is the goal of this Transition Plan to provide access to the programs, activities, and services provided by the City.

 Interim measures will be explored and implemented in order to provide programmatic access to the public pending the implementation of physical barrier removal projects.

-The following tables describe the priorities and schedule for barrier removal in public facilities.
-This preliminary schedule represents a 12-year plan for barrier removal.
+The following tables describe the priorities and schedule for barrier removal in public facilities owned by the City of Los Altos.
+This tentative schedule represents a 12-year plan for barrier removal.
 It is the City's intent to review all barriers during the first year of the implementation of this plan and address those barriers that can be resolved through programmatic modifications.
 The City will then revise the following schedule for the removal of the remaining barriers.